Your child needs iron in their diet to keep their blood healthy. Iron supports healthy growth and development.

 Sources of iron

 Red meat is the best source of iron.
-Give it to your child 3 to 4 times a week.
+Give it to your child 3 times a week.
 Beef, lamb, pork and poultry are good sources of iron.

 Other sources are:

 - eggs, well-cooked

 - green leafy vegetables such as spinach and broccoli

 Eating foods rich in vitamin C improves iron absorption.

 Fresh fruit and vegetables – such as such as oranges, kiwis, strawberries and peppers – are good sources of vitamin C.

 Do not give liver